LamininSolutions/mfsql-connector/source/procedures/spMFGetObjectvers.rst

 ==========  =========  ========================================================
 Date        Author     Description
 ----------  ---------  --------------------------------------------------------
-2020-08-25  LC         Add return XML for deleted records 2019-12-12  LC         Improve text in MFProcessBatchDetail 2019-09-04  LC         Add connection test
+2021-12-21  LC         This procedure is no longer used by MFTableAudit 2021-12-20  LC         Pair connection test with wrapper 2020-08-25  LC         Add return XML for deleted records 2019-12-12  LC         Improve text in MFProcessBatchDetail 2019-09-04  LC         Add connection test